makkus/freckles/freckles/doc/frecklets/evolution.md

 ## The elastic (non-)schema {: .section-title}
 <div class="section-block" markdown="1">

-*frecklets* don't have a 'fixed' schema, but offer several ways to express the same thing.
-This page lists the different ways to describe tasks items and their metadata within a *frecklet*, from the shortest, most minimal way to the most flexible and descriptive.
+*frecklets* don't have to follow a 'fixed' schema; they can 'mature' as they become more important.
+The *freckles* parser allows for several ways to express the same thing so the complexity of your code can mirror the importance of the context it is executed in.
+This page lists the different ways to describe tasks items and their metadata within a *frecklet*, from the shortest, most minimal way to the most powerful and descriptive.

 Offering such a 'non-schema' might be considered fragile and wrong by some (I don't think that to be the case, obviously -- I think it's a worthwhile experiment, and a good trade-off for the read-ability it enables, and the general flexibility it brings to the table).
 If you don't feel comfortable with this idea but still -- for some reason -- want to use *freckles*, I'd suggest to only use the most verbose way of writing *frecklets* (described at the bottom of this page).
 It still might make sense to go through all the other options, as it should make it easier to understand how everything works.